adarshmuthappa/airpollv1/README.md

 # airpoll
 A mobile application developed using React Native to enable people to create polls for their friends to vote on.
 This app uses many of the most popular libraries available for RN.
 It uses Parse as a backend.
 You can change the key to your key and login/signup.
 Polls can be created and queried for in the app.
 However, logic to determine poll results, record votes etc is not implemented.
 The app uses **RN 0.17**.

+Swap your Parse key for mine and signup/login users.
+Create new polls using the plus FAB button.
+You can also create groups with the same option.
+The second tab has a few default circles.
+However, no data will display when you click.
+All polls you have created will show up here.

 ### TODO
 - [ ] Android support
 - [ ] Redux support